Mike Jackson (footballer, born 1973): Coaching and managerial career

 Jackson continued in his coaching role at Shrewsbury, and was named as caretaker manager for the final match of the 2009–10 season following the dismissal of Paul Simpson.
 He resumed his coaching role under new manager Graham Turner, and was appointed as caretaker manager again following Turner's resignation on 22 January 2014.
 A month later, he was given the managerial position on a contract running until the end of the 2013–14 season, but was unable to save the team from relegation to League Two.
 Despite this, the club opted to retain his services as assistant to new manager Micky Mellon, alongside goalkeeping coach Danny Coyne.

 After a sequence of only two wins in the opening eleven matches of the 2016–17 season, Jackson left the club by mutual consent in October 2016 along with Mellon, before once again being appointed as his assistant again at Tranmere shortly afterwards.

 Following Mellon's departure to Dundee United, Jackson was named manager of Tranmere Rovers on 18 July 2020.
 He was sacked on 31 October 2020.

 In July 2021, Jackson was appointed interim manager of the Burnley Under-23s team.
 On 15 April 2022, after Sean Dyche was dismissed, Burnley appointed Jackson as caretaker manager for their away match against West Ham United, which they drew 1–1 two days later.
 After a 2–1 win away at Watford on 30 April 2022, Jackson became the first Burnley manager to win three of his first four league games in charge since Jimmy Mullen in October 1991.
 He won the Premier League Manager of the Month award for April after leading relegation-threatened Burnley to three wins and one draw.
 However, the team were relegated to the Championship at the end of the 2021–22 season after suffering three losses in their last four matches.
+On 30 April 2026, following the departure of previous manager Scott Parker, Jackson was appointed interim head coach of Burnley until the end of the season.